-The Vigenere Table as it usually

-appears in the literature
+The Vigenere Table as it usually sppears in the literature

-REF ID: A62878 The Vigenère table as it appears in Vigenère's own book, Traicte des chiffres, ou secretes manieres d'escrire", Paris, 1586.
+SLIDE 5.1 REF ID: A62878 The Vigenère table as it appears in Vigenère's own book, Traicte des chiffres, ou secretes manieres d'escrire", Paris, 1586.

-$\overline{ extsf{V}}$ igenere did not invent the square, and never claimed he did -- first one to publish it.
+$\overline{\sqrt{V}}$ igenere did not invent the square, and never claimed be did -- first one to publish it.
 Was probably invented by Alberti or some early cryptographers employed by Papal States.
-Bellaso first suggested key?/
+Bellaso first suggested key $\overline{2}$